Daniel Hynes

 Daniel W. Hynes (born July 20, 1968) is an American politician, formerly serving as the Illinois Comptroller.

-Background
+Early life

 Hynes was born in Chicago, the son of Thomas Hynes, a former Cook County assessor, president of the Illinois Senate and Democratic Ward committeeman of the 19th ward in Chicago, Illinois.
 He attended St. Ignatius College Prep in Chicago, where he graduated in 1986.

 Hynes later attended the University of Notre Dame, where he graduated magna cum laude in 1990 with a Bachelor of Science degree in economics and computer applications.
 He received his Juris Doctor degree with honors from Loyola University Chicago's School of Law in 1993.
 Daniel Hynes served as a health care attorney at the Chicago law firm of Hogan, Marren and McCahill, Ltd.